 Tom Willson wrote:

-Would anyone happen to know where I could get the music (sheet) for
+Would anyone happen to know where I could get the

 I don't know whether the Plain Quadrille originally had a single musical setting